verida/documentation/docs/single-sign-on-sdk/single-sign-on-sdk.md

 ### How it works

 A user downloads the Verida Wallet onto their mobile device which generates a private key on a supported blockchain.
-This private key is used to generated a Decentralized Identity (DID).
+This private key is used to generate a Decentralized Identity (DID).
 The user then scans a QR code on their phone which prompts the user to sign a consent message using the Verida Wallet to unlock the secure enclave for that application.

 ![sso_overview.png](sso_overview.png)